Pelvic Pain During Early Pregnancy: A Merck Manual of Patient Symptoms podcast

 Pelvic pain is common during early pregnancy and may accompany serious or minor disorders.
 Some conditions causing pelvic pain also cause vaginal bleeding.
 In some of these disorders (eg, ruptured ectopic pregnancy, ruptured hemorrhagic corpus luteum cyst), bleeding may be severe, sometimes leading to hemorrhagic shock.

 Causes of upper and generalized abdominal pain are similar to those in nonpregnant patients.

-Causes of pelvic pain during early pregnancy (see see Some Causes of Pelvic Pain During Early Pregnancy) may be
+Causes of pelvic pain during early pregnancy (see Table 1: Some Causes of Pelvic Pain During Early Pregnancy) may be

 Sometimes no particular disorder is identified.